jcstein/sequoia-vans/content/sections/3-About.en.md

 ---
 anchor: "About"
 header: "About"
-subheader: "Built by the people, for the people"
+subheader: "Built by the people, for the people."
 timeline: [
   {
     imageFileName: "about/1.jpg",